Caconoutt/atriumdb/sdk/atriumdb_dashboard/docs/s3_cohort_timeseries.md

 "Position in the request" needs one precise definition, because `visits` is entry-scoped while S2's `mrn_not_found` is patient-scoped.
 The rule:

 > Iterate `cohort.patients` in request order; within each, iterate `patient.admissions` in request order; emit one `VisitInfo` per admission.
-A patient with **no** admissions emits one placeholder entry with `admission_ns = null`.
+A patient with **no** admissions contributes no entries at all.

 So an unresolvable MRN carrying two admissions produces **two** `visits` entries and **two** `patient_exclusions` records, both `mrn_not_found`.
 This is the one place S3 deliberately differs from S2's exclusion cardinality (S2 logs `mrn_not_found` once per MRN), and it is forced by the index contract: every `visits` row must be referencable, so every row that was dropped needs its own record.

-The empty-admissions placeholder is defensive only — S1's resolver never emits a `PatientAdmission` without at least one qualifying admission — but it is the sole reason `VisitInfo.admission_ns` is nullable, so the branch should exist rather than let a malformed input raise.
+**Revised during implementation.** An earlier draft of this rule emitted a placeholder entry with `admission_ns = null` for a patient carrying no admissions, which is why `VisitInfo.admission_ns` was originally typed `int | None`.
+That was dropped: such an entry has no window to anchor and **no `ExclusionReason` member honestly describes it**, so it could only be recorded under a misleading reason or left as an unreferenced `visits` row — both worse than passing it over.
+The statistics endpoint already passes it over silently (its inner admission loop simply does not execute), so mirroring that keeps the two endpoints consistent. `admission_ns` is therefore non-nullable: every row in `visits` is anchored to a real admission.
+S1's resolver never emits a `PatientAdmission` without at least one qualifying admission, so this case is defensive either way.

 ---